dnolter959/autodiff/docs/milestone1.md

 ## How to Use AutoDiff

 The package will include a module for an `AutoDiff` class that utilizes the core data structure, the `DualNumber` objects.
 The user will interact with the `AutoDiff` module, without needing to interact with the `DualNumber` class.
 As such, user should import the `AutoDiff` module and the elementary functions for dual numbers.
-The user will initialize an `AutoDiff` object with a list of lambda functions representing a vector function $\mathbf{f}$, and an associated `value` at which to evalauate.
+The user will initialize an `AutoDiff` object with a list of lambda functions representing a vector function $\mathbf{f}$, and an associated `value` at which to evaluate.
 The user can then evaluate either a derivative, gradient, or Jacobian.
 For example:

 ```python
 from team14.auto_diff import AutoDiff